 That’s a lot of variations of keywords that the post has driven traffic from – had we not written such a thorough post we would not have received anywhere near that amount of traffic.

 To summarize, content marketing is the totality of producing content that your customers want to read and then marketing it.
-And the two primary channels of marketing content are through SEO and then social media distribution.
+And the two primary channels of marketing content are SEO and then social media distribution.

 Please leave a comment below about this post as it helps us and the community as a whole.